Timo-Breumelhof/xcillion-B5/README.md

-# Xcillion Bootstrap 5 Theme

-## In development !

-A modernized, standalone rewrite of the **Xcillion DNN theme**, upgraded from **Bootstrap 3 to Bootstrap 5**.

-This project aims to bring the original Xcillion theme up to current web standards while keeping it lightweight, maintainable, and framework-native.
+Here's the merged README:

 ---

+## Xcillion-5

+> A modern reimagining of the classic DNN Xcillion theme — rebuilt from the ground up for Bootstrap 5.

+⚠️ **In development!**

+**Xcillion-5** is a modernized, standalone rewrite of the Xcillion theme that shipped with DNN 8 and was replaced by the Aperture theme in DNN 10 — upgraded from Bootstrap 3 to Bootstrap 5.
+It aims to bring the original theme up to current web standards while keeping it lightweight, maintainable, and framework-native.

+This is the theme to use for new DNN projects, or as the destination when migrating an existing site away from Bootstrap 3.

+---

+### Migrating from an older Xcillion version?

+Xcillion-5 is designed to be used alongside **[Xcillion-3](link-to-xcillion-3)** during migration.
+Because both themes share the same design language and naming convention, you can run them side by side on the same DNN installation and convert your pages one at a time — no big-bang migration required.
+Once all pages are moved over, simply retire Xcillion-3.

+---

-## Origin & Background
+### Origin & Background

 This project is based on the abandoned repository:

 - **Xcillion** by XCESS
   https://github.com/XCESS-NL/xcillion

-The original project:
-- Targeted **DNN 8**
-- Used **Bootstrap 3**
-- Appears inactive since ~2015
+The original project targeted DNN 8 with Bootstrap 3 and has been inactive since ~2015.
 This repository is **not an official continuation**, but a community-driven effort to modernize the theme and keep it usable with current tooling and browsers.

 ---

-## What Changed from the Original
+### What Changed from the Original

 - Upgraded **Bootstrap 3 → Bootstrap 5**
 - Refactored layout and utility classes
 - Modernized markup and CSS structure
 - Cleaned up legacy assets and unused code

+---

-## License
+### License

 This project is licensed under the **MIT License**.

-It includes code derived from the original **Xcillion** project, which was
+It includes code derived from the original **Xcillion** project by XCESS, also MIT licensed.

+---

+Maintained by **Timo Breumelhof**.
+Found a bug or compatibility issue?
+Please [open an issue](https://github.com/Timo-Design/xcillion-5/issues) — all reports are welcome and appreciated.

+---

+I completed the license sentence since it was cut off in your original — let me know if the wording needs adjusting there.